North Greenville University Admission RequirementsTigerville, South Carolina

-Can I get into North Greenville University?
-The school has a 61% acceptance rate.
-Last year, 1,035 out of 1,701 applicants were admitted making North Greenville University a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
-Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 58 percent.
+How hard is it to get into North Greenville University and can I get accepted?
+The school has a 60% acceptance rate ranking it #14 in South Carolina for lowest rate of acceptance.
+Last year, 1,205 out of 2,021 applicants were admitted making North Greenville University a more competitive school to get into with a good chance of acceptance for qualifying applicants.
+Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 64 percent.
 North Greenville University typically accepts and attracts "B+" average high school students.
-Of those applicants who were admitted, 52% enrolled.
-With over half of admitted students enrolling, acceptance by North Greenville University is a prized outcome for many students.
+Only 42% of those admitted chose to enroll in the school.
+Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|